 • Walsall Music Education Services

-This programme is funded by Arts Council England.
+This programme was funded by Arts Council England.

 Early Hurly Burly (previous projects) - Quench Arts worked with Frankley Library, Handsworth Library and Castle Vale Library on the Early Hurly Burly Performances project for under 5s and their families on behalf of Music Service - Services for Education.
 Early Hurly Burly was funded by Arts Council England and run in partnership with other West Midlands Music Hubs and Library Services.
 This Early Hurly Burly activity built upon a successful Engaging Early Years in Music Libraries project (2014/15).
 For this recent project, a West Midlands consortium (including 12 Local Authorities) developed its music/theatre performance programme for Early Years.
 Three exciting, high quality shows were booked (one for each of three terms) for presentation in library settings, reaching audiences of 1,800 across the West Midlands and also provided significant professional development experience and training for library staff in performance event management and marketing.
 A complementary symposium event drew together theatre/ music practitioners to explore development of new work for this age group.
 Exciting stuff!